sodaliterocks/sodalite/README.md

 ##### Containerized (with `--container`/`-c`)

-_Running in a container is the preffered way of building Sodalite._
+_Running in a container is the preffered way of building Sodalite_

 * Linux
 * [Podman](https://podman.io/)